linkerd/linkerd2-action-gcloud/README.md

     gcp_project: some-project
     # GCP zone for the cluster.
 REQUIRED.
     gcp_zone: us-central1-b
     # Set to true to create a new cluster which will be destroyed after the job finishes.
 Leave empty to just configure the gcloud tooling.
     create: true
+    # Set to true to delete the cluster after the test finishes.
+Defaults to true.
+    clean_up: true
     # Cluster name; required only if 'create' is true.
     name: foobar
     # Machine type.
 Defaults to n1-standard-2